-Royal, P.C. is a boutique, woman-owned law firm that only represents companies in labor and employment law.
+Royal, P.C. is a boutique, woman-owned law firm that only represents companies.
+Our specialty is management-side labor and employment law.
 Our labor and employment law practice can be divided into three main categories: employment litigation; labor relations; and preventive services for litigation avoidance.
+In addition to our labor and employment practice, we defend companies in a multitude of litigation cases and provide counsel on a number of corporate transactional matters.

 The Royal law firm is certified as a woman/minority business vendor with the United States Federal Contracting Program, the Massachusetts Supplier Diversity Office, the Women’s Business Enterprise Council, and the National Association of Minority and Women Owned Law Firms (NAMWOLF).
 Serving the New England states, our offices are centrally located in Massachusetts, Connecticut, and Vermont.